As Mexicans, we tend to give nicknames to everyone and to pretty much anything. It’s part of our culture and our way of having fun.

 But since I moved to the USA, I’ve noticed that some people will get offended by that word and I want to try to explain its roots since I think no one really knows from where it came from.

 Usually, in Mexico, the use of the word gringo indicates that the person or group of people that we are talking about was born in the USA without indicating, race, ethnicity or in a way to offend anyone.

-It said that the American soldiers were singing the song “Green Grow the Lilacs” and the word gringo was the result of the deformation of the language.
+- US-Mexico war (1845-1847) It was told that the US soldiers were singing the song “Green Grow the Lilacs” and the word gringo was the result of the deformation of the language.